2009-2011 University of Glasgow (Music) Teaching Fellow (0.6 fte)

 Advising UG Dissertations and students on the MLitt in Popular Music Studies (Creative Practice);

-First GLEAM concert organiser;
+First GLEAM concert organiser and host;

 Music Education Project Organiser;